kanisterio/kanister/examples/stable/cassandra/README.md

 ### Restore the Application

-Now that we have removed the data from the cassandra database's table, let's restore the data using the backup that we have already created in earlier step.
+Now that we have removed the data from the Cassandra database's table, let's restore the data using the backup that we have already created in earlier step.
 To do that we will again create an Actionset resource but for restore instead of backup.
 You can create the Actionset using below command
 ```bash
 $ kanctl create actionset --action restore --namespace <kanister-operator-namespace> --from "<backup-actionset-name>"
 actionset <restore-actionset-name> created